blackrubystudio/Sushi-dish-detection/README.md

 #### 1f.
 Synthetic Data *

 We were tired of manually labeling, we found this by accident.
 Synthetic Data is a method to randomly generate fake data and to automatically extract the labeling.
 We were planning to use Unity to place 3d modeled dishes at random, but could not find any way to extract the labeling data.
-We decided to look it out when the project was over, but we did not figure it yet. ([Wired article about synthetic data](https://www.wired.com/story/some-startups-use-fake-data-to-train-ai/))
+We decided to look it out when the project was over, but we did not figure it out yet. ([Wired article about synthetic data](https://www.wired.com/story/some-startups-use-fake-data-to-train-ai/))

 ### 2. Set up Trainning Environment

 In most cases we used "Deep learning AMI" in AWS.
-We did not ask for releasing the number limit of GPU, so we were forced to make one instance in various regions.
+We did not ask AWS for releasing the number limit of GPU, so we were forced to make one single instance in various regions.

 #### 2a.
 AWS p2 vs p3